 Ribbons and monetary prizes to be awarded in each category listed below:

-Small wall hanging (Apprentice and Wizard): Any technique, with a perimeter less than 120”.
+Small wall hanging (Challenger Solo and Champion Solo): Any technique, with a perimeter less than 120”.
 May be considered a “miniature” quilt or may be a small art type or mixed technique quilt.
+Only Solo Artist submissions will be accepted into this category.

-Mixed/Special Technique (Apprentice and Wizard): A quilt where a fairly even amount of multiple techniques are used to develop a design of the top.
+Mixed/Special Technique (Challenger Solo/Joint and Champion Solo/Joint): A quilt where a fairly even amount of multiple techniques are used to develop a design of the top.
 An example (but not limited to) would be a quilt with applique and piecing where neither technique dominates.
-Or a quilt where embroidery, cross-stich, etc. are used.
-This is a more “traditional” quilt, and the quilt does not otherwise fit into the Art Quilt category.
+Or a quilt where embroidery, cross-stitch, etc. are used. many times this has at least 3 techniques or lots of special embellishments (such as crystals).
+Typically this is a more “traditional” quilt, and the quilt does not otherwise fit into the Art Quilt category.
 Perimeter is at least 120”.
-Apprentice quilts may be quilted professionally.

-Modern (Apprentice and Wizard): Quilt may feature high contrasting colors, minimalism, improvisational piecing, expansive negative space and/or non-traditional layouts.
+Modern (Challenger Solo/Joint and Champion Solo/Joint): Quilt may feature high contrasting colors, minimalism, improvisational piecing, expansive negative space and/or non-traditional layouts.
 Perimeter is at least 120”.
-Apprentice quilts may be quilted professionally.

 Group Quilt: A quilt that involves three or more persons in its completion.
 Involves all techniques as well as quilting by a person other than the makers of the top.
 Note – this category only has one award level.